Frequently asked questions

 Where is my order shipping from?+

 Peter Gower NZ Ltd are the sole distributors for Lodge Cast Iron in New Zealand.
-Your order will come from New Zealand and all prices quoted on this site are GST inclusive.
+All prices quoted on this site are GST inclusive.
+Your order will be dispatched from our warehouse based in Auckland, New Zealand.

 For more information on shipping, click here.